 In the coming days, weeks, months, and years, I would have pulled from our time at the animal hospital.
 I might have saved YouTube videos to watch with the kids, or remembered various terms used to explain things to explore later.
 I would have paid attention to the things my kids were curious about and especially remembered anything that might have lit them up inside.

 Connecting things from our time at the animal hospital would have been organic and contextual.
-It would have exposed my kids to a whole bunch of new things they wanted to learn about because it was totally in context- the context of taking care of two of the beings they most love in the world.
+It would have exposed my kids to a whole bunch of new things they wanted to learn about because it was totally in context- the context of taking care of two of the beings they love most in the world.
 The learning would not have been manufactured and connecting stuff later on would have been natural.
 Best of all, of course, it would have started and continued connections I’ll never see.

 Natural Connections and Learning through Living Life